There are two ways to use the ParaMonte library from C/C++/Fortran languages on Windows operating systems (OS):

-Usage: install.bat --lang <languages> --build <build types> --lib <library types> --par <parallelism types> --mem <array memory allocation choices> --nproc <# of processes> Example: install.bat --lang C/C++/Fortran --build release --lib dynamic/static --mem heap --par none/mpi --nproc 3 Flag definitions: --build : the ParaMonte library build types.
+Usage: install.bat --lang <languages> --build <build types> --lib <library types> --par <parallelism types> --mem <array memory allocation choices> --nproc <# of processes> Example: install.bat --lang C/C++/Fortran --build release --lib static/shared --mem heap --par none/mpi --nproc 3 Flag definitions: --build : the ParaMonte library build types.
 Possible values: release, testing, debug --lang : the ParaMonte library language choices to build for.
 Possible values (case-insensitive): C/C++/Fortran/MATLAB/Python --lib : the ParaMonte library type.
-Possible values: static, dynamic --par : the ParaMonte library parallelism type.
+Possible values: static, shared (or equivalently, dynamic) --par : the ParaMonte library parallelism type.
 Possible values: none mpi cafsingle cafshared --mem : the ParaMonte library memory type for array allocations.
-Possible values: stack heap --test_enabled : the ParaMonte library testing enabled?
+Possible values: stack heap --test : the ParaMonte library test type: none, basic, sampler, all If basic, only the auxiliary non-sampler routines will be tested.
+If sampler, the ParaMonte sampler routines will be tested.
+If all, then all tests will be performed.
+The default is none. --exam_enabled : the ParaMonte library example runs enabled?
 Possible values: true, false.
-If true, tests will be performed where possible. --exam_enabled : the ParaMonte library example runs enabled?
-Possible values: true, false.
 If true, exmaples will be run where possible. --matdram : enables the ParaMonte MatDRAM MATLAB library build.
 If specified, it will disable all other specified flags. --nproc : the default number of processes on which the ParaMonte examples/tests (if any) will be run.
 Possible values: positive integers --clean : clean the environmental variables upon exit.
 Possible values: true, false.
 Only one can be specified.
 The default is true. --matdram : build the ParaMonte MatDRAM MATLAB library and do nothing else. --help : help with the script usage NOTE: All flags are optional.
 NOTE: Use the forward-slash character / to separate multiple values for a single flag.
 NOTE: Use only one white-space character to separate flags and values from each other.
 NOTE: For any option that is not specified, the build will be done for all of the possible options of the flag.
 NOTE: Some values of some of the flags are inconsistent with each other.
-For example: NOTE: Coarray Fortran parallelism "--par cafsingle/cafshared" cannot be specified along with dynamic library "--lib dynamic".
+For example: NOTE: Coarray Fortran parallelism "--par cafsingle/cafshared" cannot be specified along with shared library "--lib shared".
 NOTE: Coarray Fortran parallelism "--par cafsingle/cafshared" cannot be specified along with C/MATLAB/Python languages "--lang C/MATLAB/Python".
 NOTE: Heap memory allocation "--mem heap" cannot be specified along with static library "--lib static".Tip: If you are not sure which build would be the most appropriate for your usage, we recommend the following configuration for serial ParaMonte simulations,

-install.bat --lang LANGUAGE --build release --lib dynamic --mem heap --par noneand,
+install.bat --lang LANGUAGE --build release --lib shared --mem heap --par noneand,

 For example, to build the ParaMonte Python library in release mode for both serial and parallel applications, try,